metova/MetovaAnalytics/README.md

 If you would like to contribute to MetovaAnalytics, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

+This library was inspired by [Soroush Khanlou's nice article](http://khanlou.com/2017/12/misusing-subclassing/) about building an inheritance-based analytics system in Swift.
+He included many fine suggestions, and we believe he is right.

 # License

 MetovaAnalytics is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.